 In additional to the general risks associated with PEG-tube placement, proxies should be apprised of specific risks in advanced dementia.
 (See "Gastrostomy tubes: Complications and their management".)

-●Tube dislodgement, blockage, or leakage was the most common reason for burdensome emergency room transfers in a large prospective study of nursing home patients with advanced dementia .
+●Tube dislodgement, blockage, or leakage was the most common reason for burdensome emergency department transfers in a large prospective study of nursing home patients with advanced dementia .

 ●Agitated demented patients may require physical or chemical restraints to prevent tube dislodgment, and tube feeding has been shown to be associated with greater use of restraints .